Open green space with landscaping in front of buildings.

 Santa Fe Night Sky Ordinance

 In 1999, the New Mexico Heritage Preservation Alliance (NMHPA) declared the New Mexico night sky one of our state's most endangered cultural resources.
-Santa Fe’s Outdoor Lighting Ordinance provides guidance for installing outdoor lights that reduce or prevent light pollution, glare, and light trespass, all of which can negatively impact wildlife and our ability to see the night sky.
-The ordinance also promotes energy conservation, safety and security, and ensures that our outdoor lighting aesthetically aligns with the character of Santa Fe.
+According to the International Dark-Sky Association, outdoor lighting is often inefficient, overly bright, and poorly targeted.
+This translates into light pollution, glare, and light trespass, all of which can negatively impact wildlife and our ability to see the night sky.
+Plants and nimals rely on the natural cycle of light and dark to regulate everything from digestion and sleep to navigation and migration.

 How You Can Help